pandastrike/haiku9/README.md

 #### globForFormat(path, format)

 Reads the files in the path that can be rendered into the given format.
-Returns an event channel.
+Returns a promise.
 The success handler takes an array of Asset instances corresponding to the matching files within the directory.

 ##### Example